abdulazizasiri/Drupal9/README.md

 The super user is the user who installed the site.

 Or somethimes called "Super user 1".
 He has all the features that any users will

+### Planning

+- This plan focuses on defining the content and functiional  requirements, as well as design aspects of the site.

+- This plan influnces cosr, scheduling, required skills and provides a way to manage expectations for all involved.

+    - Content First

+    - Communication

+    - Navigation

+    - Features

+    - Roles and Permissions

+    - performance

+    - Secuirty

+### Drupal Project Mangement Plans

+- This plan focuses on the resources you'll need to implementt the project plans

+- What skills will you need?

+- In what order should yyou approach the plan?

+- How much will it cost?

+- How eill you monitor progress?